Back to Blog

 • Carrier-specific delivery

-• Volunteer who sent
+• Volunteer who sent it

-• Campaign/project association
+• Campaign and project association

 Response tracking: